JFxMachina/MDCode/CONTRIBUTING.rst

 To assure code quality and maintainability as well as tidiness of the repository, a few rules to be followed by contributors are in place.
 This is especially important, since the goal of this project is to learn about, and gain experience in *collaborative* software development.
 Contributors are thus asked to read and follow the instructions laid out in this document.

+Since this is a course project, contributions from external contributors cannot be accepted at the moment.

 Git Workflow
 ============